toblum/McLighting/README.md

 This project uses libraries and code by different authors:

-- [WiFiManager](https://github.com/tzapu/WiFiManager) by tzapu (tested with version 0.12.0)
+- [WiFiManager](https://github.com/tzapu/WiFiManager) by tzapu (tested with version 0.15.0)

-- [WS2812FX](https://github.com/kitesurfer1404/WS2812FX) by kitesurfer1404 (tested with version downloaded 2017-02-05)
+- [WS2812FX](https://github.com/kitesurfer1404/WS2812FX) by kitesurfer1404 (tested with version 1.2.1

-- [WebSockets](https://github.com/Links2004/arduinoWebSockets) by Links2004 (tested with version 2.0.6)
+- [WebSockets](https://github.com/Links2004/arduinoWebSockets) by Links2004 (tested with version 2.1.4)

-- [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) by adafruit (tested with 1.1.2)
+- [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) by adafruit (tested with 1.2.5)

-- Optional: [PubSubClient](https://github.com/knolleary/pubsubclient/) by knolleary (tested with 2.6.0)
+- Optional: [PubSubClient](https://github.com/knolleary/pubsubclient/) by knolleary (tested with 2.7.0)
   _Only when you have activated MQTT in definitions.h._

 The sketch also uses the following built-in library: